Optimizing Working Capital with SCF and Dynamic Discounting

 - Put cash to work and capture more discounts

 Cash-rich companies face something of a challenge when it comes to achieving a return on surplus cash while still maintaining the desired level of liquidity.
-Dynamic discounting gives companies the opportunity to invest that cash into their own supply chains without incurring any additional risk, thereby improve their returns.
+Dynamic discounting solutions give companies the opportunity to invest that cash into their own supply chains without incurring any additional risk, thereby improve their returns.
 All this is complemented by more discounts, further reducing the cost of goods sold.

 - Strengthen your supply chain

 Suppliers need capital for their daily operations – but in many cases, suppliers do not receive payment for goods and services until months after submitting an invoice.
 This can place considerable pressure on suppliers’ ability to meet orders, invest in R&D and grow their businesses.
-Both supply chain finance and dynamic discounting programs give suppliers the opportunity to get paid sooner at a favorable rate of funding, thereby improving their own working capital position and enabling them to invest in their own businesses.
+Both supply chain finance and dynamic discounting management programs give suppliers the opportunity to get paid sooner at a favorable rate of funding, thereby improving their own working capital position and enabling them to invest in their own businesses.

 - Support sustainability goals